Priestomm/documentClassificator/README.md

 - **Train** and **test**

 ## Corpora used
 I've chosen to use as training and testing set the *EuroParl* corpora, which contain extracts of speeches from the european parliament in different languages.

-I used a total of 10 english corpora and 10 non english corpora
+I used a total of 10 english corpora and 10 non english corpora, divided into paragraphs (the split character is '\n') and labeled as *eng* or *noteng*, hence for the training and testing, the set of sentences that the segmentation process produced was split into two subsets of equal dimensions.

 ## Statistics
 - **Precision**: The number of true positives / true positives + false positives
 - **Recall**: The number of trie positives / true positives + false negatives